-Our piquant tahini sauce on real artisan bread, with a few slithers of steak from last night's supper makes the perfect lunch; if you're not a vegetarian!
-Then you must rather use our authentic hummus recipe.
+Our piquant tahini sauce on real artisan bread, with a few slithers of steak from last night's supper makes the perfect lunch; if you are not a vegetarian.
+Then you must rather use our authentic hummus recipe or use cheese.

 Adding more coloured salads, interesting condiments like this piquant tahini-sauce and real artisan bread are amongst the reasons we think we have reached our eighth decade and take no medication whatsoever, and have very little pain.

-Reaching a vibrant ninety as is the norm in the blue zones of the world is a long way off, and we too don't like to tempt fate.
+Reaching a vibrant ninety as is the norm in the blue zones of the world is a long way off, and we don't like to tempt fate.
 Yet, it's within our grasp and could be for you too.
 Turn to more coloured foods, bake your own bread, take walks and turn the sod this Spring; get some seeds planted.
 Apart from anything else, it is a lot more fun than watching other enjoying themselves on television at our expense.

 Piquant tahini-sauce is just the first stage of preparing hummus.

 Did you find this page interesting?
 How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.